Mittens-App/mittens/README.md

 # Mittens

 Mittens is our Web UI into [purring_server](https://github.com/rizalmf/purring_server).
-Its a browser based your python test codes dashboard
+Its a browser based your python test codes dashboard.

 - [Documentation](#documentation)
 - [Issues & Problems](#issues-problems)